 Relocation expenses and student loan repayment may be paid to eligible candidates.

 Applicants must have a Doctor of Medicine or Doctor of Osteopathy degree from an accredited medical school.
 Graduates of foreign medical schools must be certified by the Education Commission for Foreign Medical Graduates.
 Candidates must be U.S. citizens.
 Permanent U.S. residents may apply for staff fellowship appointments.
 Excellent oral and written communication skills and an ability to work effectively in a team are necessary to be successful in this role.
 A competitive candidate will have experience working with clinical data with enough knowledge and understanding of clinical trial design to evaluate extensive, long-range scientific programs, and their implications on the drug development process.
 Prior human subject research experience is desired, but not required.
+The FDA is committed to establishing and maintaining a diverse and inclusive work environment.
+Candidates from diverse backgrounds are encouraged to apply.

 FDA is an agency within the Department of Health and Human Services.